EdwinAmes/MapReduceDemo/README.md

 # Technical Details #

 Time to get away from The Three Stooges&reg;.
 Let's start with the simplifying assumptions.
+Map-Reduce transforms Maps with keys not simple strings.
+The Moore's law discussion abstracted computer networks, chips, cores and threads into "computers" they separate concepts.

 Map-Reduce chunks input data and maps the chunks to a `Map<key,value>` whose keys are in the input domain.
 The **map** stage transforms each input map entry into intermediate map entries whose keys are in the solution domain.
 The **reduce** stage groups intermediate map entries by key and processes each group yielding 0, 1 or more result entries for each key.